Stono/ci-in-a-box/README.md

  - nuke                                      Destroy everything in one devastating blow
 ```

-If you're on a fresh setup, just run `./setup bootstrap`, wait a few minutes and then crack on building the stuff that matters.
+If you're on a fresh setup, just run `docker-compose run --rm ciinabox bootstrap`, wait a few minutes and then crack on building the stuff that matters.
 You'll get something like this:

 ```
 $ docker-compose run --rm ciinabox bootstrap